Category Archives: accident

 Taunton Courier and Western Advertiser: Wednesday 12th January 1916

-George Edward Carey died on 4th January 1916: he was, in fact, not quite 39 years of age.
+George Edward Carey died on 4th January 1916: the coroner made it clear that, while he died at the Grapes Inn, there was no evidence that alcohol played any part his his death.
 His body was brought back to Somerset for burial and was laid to rest in the stunning graveyard of St Andrew’s Church in his home town of Clevedon.

 Pioneer William Hamilton